whywereafraidproject/whyweareafraid_data_page/README.md

 * Use a Github Page to process and store the tag data.
 * Use a Heroku account to regularly pull data from tumblr tags, and give to a Github page for processing (Any input on if/how this is viable would be lovely).

 Thank you [adampowers](https://github.com/adampowers), and all involved so far for the direction, input, work, and many of the words above.
+Contact [Schmitty](https://github.com/sumnonpuella) with requests/questions for this repository.